How We Work

 Mentoring & Team Leadership

 LEF seeks to connect students with experienced community members in all disciplines who are willing to share their expertise.
-Whether you are a business owner, retired professional or technical expert, there are many opportunities to mentor an individual student for a special project or lead a team of students for a competition.
+Whether you are a business owner, retired professional or technical expert, there are many opportunities to mentor an individual student or lead a team of students.
 Click below to inquire.

 Thought Leadership & Need Awareness